Provencal Cookbooks, Culinary and Wine Guides

 To order a copy, please click on the book cover images or titles.
 As an Amazon Associate, the site earns from qualifying purchases.
 Note: if you purchase a book via these links we receive a small commission that does not impact the price you pay.
 Thank you in advance for supporting the work we do to maintain Perfectly Provence.

 Göran Boman, the author of The Wines of Provence – Tricolour, is based in Sweden, far from Provence’s vineyards.
-However, Göran is a wine lover inside this book he covers 58 wine producers and recommends 338 wines, not just rosé wines.
+However, Göran is a wine lover in this book.
+He covers 58 wine producers and recommends 338 wines, not just rosé wines.
 Use the book as a guide to discovering these wines and the producers.
 His goal is to deepen your knowledge of everything worth knowing about the wines of Provence.

 The layout of The Wines of Provence – Tricolour is traditional, starting with geography and wine history in the first section.
 Read about the success of Provencal rosé and the wide range of associated colours and aromas.
 Chapter 5 covers the positive developments in the last 30 years and those organizations supporting the wine industry.
 There is also a feature interview with Lars Torstenson, a famous Swedish winemaker in Provence.

 Terroir – the importance of geology, soil and climate – follows the book’s introduction.
-The Wines of Provence – Tricolour has information on grape varieties and making wines.
+The Wines of Provence – Tricolour has information on grape varieties and wine-making.
 I also include advice on finding your favourite wine and a vintage assessment.

 The remaining 60% of the book covers all wine regions, the so-called appellations, and wine producers.
-Included are details about the 58 wine producers and my tasting records of 338 wines.
-At the end of the section, there is a summary of each wine producer, making it easier to find your favourite wine.
+Details about the 58 wine producers and my tasting records of 338 wines.
+At the end of the section is a summary of each wine producer, making it easier to find your favourite wine.
 Read more about Göran Boman here.

 Luke Barr’s Provence, 1970: M.F.K.
 Fisher, Julia Child, James Beard, and the Reinvention of American Taste.
 It sounds melodramatic, but these people had an enormous impact on the way we eat today.